 A formal governance flow would appear like this:

-- DAO members discuss organization matters through chat or video calls.
+- DAO members discuss organizational matters through chat or video calls.

 - Members reach a soft consensus through forum proposals.